bala23005271/LU-Decomposition/README.md

 (ii) To find the LU Decomposition of a matrix

 Program to find the LU Decomposition of a matrix.
-Developed by: SANTHOSH KUMAR R
+Developed by: BALA MURUGAN S
-RegisterNumber: 212223240153
+RegisterNumber: 212223230027
 import numpy as np
 from scipy.linalg import lu_factor, lu_solve
 A = np.array(eval(input()))